How Do We Know the Word Which YHVH Has not Spoken?

 The subject matter is very simple.
 If a prophet who speaks in the Name of YHVH words that do not exist, that is, they cannot come to us [because they do not exist], those are the words YHVH has never spoken.
 That prophet is a false prophet.
 It is not that a prophecy does not come to fulfillment that makes a person a false prophet, but the words he has spoken but do not exist makes him such.

 Nowadays, there are many preachers, teachers, and TV evangelists who say words YHVH has never spoken.
 They say that the Torah of YHVH has been abolished, while YHVH says that His Torah is perfect and everlasting.
 And if something is perfect and everlasting, it cannot be done away with.
 Others say that the Torah has not been really done away with, but it is for the Jews, not for the Church, while YHVH says that His Torah is for the native Israelite and for the non-native.
-And of course they all say that the Church has replaced Israel and the Church is the true Israel.
+And of course, they all say that the Church has replaced Israel, and the Church is the true Israel.
 They even quote Apostle Paul “to prove” their point.

-One thing is common for all these words of the modern-day “prophets”: such words do not exist, YHVH has never spoken them.
+One thing is common for all these words of the modern-day “prophets”: such words do not exist, YHVH has never spoken to them.